Here are some things that might make the experience of grief at uni different to elsewhere:

 Academic pressures

-Some students may throw themselves into their studies as something to focus on, but for others studying may suddenly seem trivial.
-It can be hard to motivate yourself, and hard to focus.
-Try not to be hard on yourself if you’re productivity or your grades have dropped.
-Don’t be afraid to speak to your tutors about it and look into mitigating circumstances and deadline extensions.
-Some students defer a year, or have some time out.
-Unfortunately the paperwork often feels frustrating and impersonal and some students feel like they’re not supported in the way they would like to be.
+Don’t be afraid to speak to your tutors and look into mitigating circumstances, extensions, or taking time out.
+Unfortunately the paperwork often feels frustrating and impersonal and some students aren’t supported in the way they would like to be.
 This is something we are working to change.